zerofailed/ZeroFailed.DevOps.Common/docs/functions/Set-BuildServerVariable.md

 ## DESCRIPTION

-Identifies the current build server using well-known environmnent variables and outputs correctly formatted log messages that will set variables within the build server context.
+Identifies the current build server using well-known environment variables and outputs correctly formatted log messages that will set variables within the build server context.
 Currently supports Azure Pipelines and GitHub Actions.

 ## EXAMPLES